idaholab/moose/modules/solid_mechanics/doc/content/syntax/Physics/SolidMechanics/QuasiStatic/index.md

 ### Subblocks

-The subblocks of the QuasiStatic Physics are what triggers MOOSE objects to be built.
+The subblocks of the QuasiStatic Physics Action are what triggers MOOSE objects to be built.
 If none of the mechanics is subdomain restricted a single subblock can be used

 !listing modules/solid_mechanics/test/tests/finite_strain_elastic/finite_strain_elastic_new_test.i block=Physics/SolidMechanics/QuasiStatic